 Blood Sugar Dysregulation

-Now, you most likely have read by many Paleo bloggers out there, that if you are eating Paleo and already a fat burner, then intermittent fasting will not have any negative effects.
+Now, you most likely have read from many Paleo bloggers out there, that if you are eating Paleo and already a fat burner, then intermittent fasting will not have any negative effects.
 That is not true.
-I have been a faithful Paleo devotee eating low-carb for more than eight years and eating keto for more than four years, and if I go for more than five hours without eating, I still experience all the negative effects of low-blood sugar like a migraine, shaking, trembling, anxiety, intense nausea, impaired cognitive functioning, dizziness, weakness, and feeling like I’ll pass out.
-This is true for many people because there are other factors that can affect how you will respond.
+I have been a faithful Paleo devotee eating very low-carb for more than a decade and running primarily on fat and protein, and if I go for more than five hours without eating, I still experience all the negative effects of low blood sugar like a migraine, shaking, trembling, anxiety, intense nausea, impaired cognitive functioning, dizziness, weakness, and feeling like I’ll pass out.
+This is true for many people because other factors can affect how you will respond.

 When we go without eating, glucose levels will begin to drop.
 This prompts the hormones called glucagon and epinephrine to stimulate the release of glycogen (glucose stored in our liver and muscles).
 Epinephrine works primarily on muscle, while glucagon works primarily on the liver.
-People who have true hypoglycemia have lost their ability to produce glucagon so they do not have adequate levels for this process.
+People with true hypoglycemia have lost their ability to produce glucagon, so they do not have adequate levels for this process.
 If adequate levels of glucagon are not present, low blood sugar will be experienced during fasting.

 People can have problems regulating their blood sugar for a variety of other reasons, such as Candida and SIBO interfering in the process, thyroid problems, and adrenal fatigue.
-Regardless of the reason, anyone with blood sugar regulation issues is likely to have negative effects with IF and the drop in blood sugar is very hard on the adrenal glands.
+Regardless of the reason, anyone with blood sugar regulation issues is likely to have negative effects from IF, and the drop in blood sugar is very hard on the adrenal glands.

 All the issues we have discussed on this page, including the stress factor, the blood sugar dysregulation, and the impact on neurotransmitters can lead to a rebound effect, whereby the individual will develop ravenous hunger and/or cravings after fasting and then engage in a bout of binge eating on sugar, carbs, or fat.

-Although intermittent fasting may provide some benefits for a healthy individual, it is best avoided if you have Candida, SIBO, adrenal fatigue, problems regulating blood sugar, sugar and carb addiction, compulsive overeating, an anxiety disorder, depression, excess sympathetic nervous system activity (sympathetic dominance), and insomnia, or if you are in early recovery from drug or alcohol addiction.
+Although intermittent fasting may provide some benefits for a healthy individual, it is best avoided if we have an imbalance in Gaba and glutamate, Candida, SIBO, adrenal fatigue, problems regulating blood sugar, sugar and carb addiction, compulsive overeating, an anxiety disorder, depression, dysautonomia(excess sympathetic nervous system activity (sympathetic dominance), and insomnia, or are in early recovery from drug or alcohol addiction.